 The MIP-ECD response at each 0.05 foot interval in the sample nodes with RG exceedances was converted to a total CVOC concentration using the correlation between the MIP-ECD responses and the analytical results.
 Sample nodes without RG exceedances were not considered.
-The mass of CVOCs within each 0.05 ft by 1,600 ft2 cell (area represented by each 40 foot by 40 foot sample node) was ealculated and summed for each impacted sample node.
+The mass of CVOCs within each 0.05 ft by 1,600 ft2 cell (area represented by each 40 foot by 40 foot sample node) was calculated and summed for each impacted sample node.
 The estimated CVOC mass for each impacted sample node within the treatment area was summed to estimate the mass in the treatment area.
 Because the MIP-ECD response-to-soil result correlation tended to underestimate the mass of CVOCs in the soil in delineated treatment areas, two correction factors were developed, the first based on specific sample results and MIP-ECD responses where available, and the second on sample results and MIP-ECD responses throughout each treatment area.
-The results for the four treatment areas are summarized below.

-Treatment Area CVOC Mass without Correction Factor (Ib) CVOC Mass with Average Treatment Area Correction Factor (Ib) CVOC Mass with Location-Specific Correction Factor (Ib)
+Treatment Area CVOC Mass without Correction Factor (Ib) CVOC Mass with Average Treatment Area Correction Factor (Ib) CVOC Mass with Location-Specific Correction Factor (lb)

 TA1 750 6,400 10,100

 TA2 250 2,200 4,000

 TA3 <1 10 20

 TA4 400 700 200

 Total 1,400 9,310 14,320